fchmainy/ansibleTraining/labs/task4.rst

 The ansible-vault encrypt_string command will encrypt and format a provided string into a format that can be included in ansible-playbook YAML files.

-To encrypt your admin password as a cli arg:
+To encrypt your admin password as a cli arg, you need to provide a Vault password (you can put anything as soon as you remember it as You will need to unlock your vault several times in the upcoming tasks):

 .. parsed-literal::